corpus-core/colibri-stateless/src/chains/eth/threat_model.md

 :: Threat Model

-Considering the nature of a verifier, analysing and understaning the limit is critical.
-While the security of Colibri Stateless is similiar to the security of a light client, since it is based on the same foundation, there are specific risks to be aware of:
+Considering the nature of a verifier, analysing and understanding the limits is critical.
+While the security of Colibri Stateless is similar to the security of a light client, since it is based on the same foundation, there are specific risks to be aware of.
+The following expands the classic LightClient threat model with Colibri-specific considerations.

+---

 ## 1. Security of the Sync Committee

 ### Description

-The beacon light client relies on the aggregated BLS signature from a sync committee comprising 512 validators.
+Both Light Clients and Colibri rely on the aggregated BLS signature from a sync committee comprising 512 validators.
 Given that Ethereum currently has over 1 million active validators, this subset represents a small fraction of the total validator set.
-The concern arises from the possibility that a compromised or malicious sync committee could sign off on invalid blocks, potentially misleading the light client.
+The concern arises from the possibility that a compromised or malicious sync committee could sign off on invalid blocks, potentially misleading the client.

 ### Crypto-Economics

-To compromise a light client, an attacker would need to produce a valid-looking signature from at least 2/3 of the sync committee (342 out of 512 validators).
+To compromise a client, an attacker would need to produce a valid-looking signature from at least 2/3 of the sync committee (342 out of 512 validators).
 Given that committee members are sampled randomly from the global validator pool (\~1 million), the attacker would need to control a disproportionately large number of validators to have a meaningful chance of dominating the committee.

 | Attacker Control | Expected Committee Members | 2/3 Majority Reached? |
 | ---------------- | -------------------------- | --------------------- |